Origami Wishing Stars

 The stars are simple to make from strips of paper.
 You can buy pre-cut strips from origami stores, but these can be easly made from standard medium-weight paper, cut into strips using a ruler and craft knife, or with a guillotine.
 The paper used in our video is 1cm wide and 21cm long, and has been made by cutting medium-weight coloured A4 paper on the horizontal.

 - Fold a knot at one end of the strip of paper.
-This should give you a hexagon shape with the remaining strip of paper trailing out from one side.
+This should give you a pentagon shape with the remaining strip of paper trailing out from one side.

-- Start pulling and wrapping the long tail around the hexagon with medium pressure – at each turn, the edge of the hexagon will direct your fold to the next side.
+- Start pulling and wrapping the long tail around the pentagon with medium pressure – at each turn, the edge of the pentagon will direct your fold to the next side.
 You do not need to crease the fold tightly.

 - When you get to the final two folds, tuck the paper into the knot to prevent it from coming loose, and flapping about.
-You should now have a perfect paper hexagon.
+You should now have a perfect paper pentagon.

-- Pinch the sides in from each side of the hexagon.
+- Pinch the sides in from each side of the pentagon.
 This will puff up your star, and hopefully, it will contain the luck you need for your wishes to come true!